 Renewal is a concept that can involve revitalizing, reinvigorating, or returning to an original state.
 In Judaism, the term can be used to refer to a specific 20th-century Jewish movement, but is also a concept found throughout biblical and rabbinic literature.
 The idea is particularly prevalent throughout chasidic texts, which emphasize performing routine commandments as if it were one’s first time performing them.

-Shalom bayit describes harmony between spouses and literally means “peace in the home.”
-Judaism places a high priority on building a peaceful, nurturing atmosphere through acts of loving-kindness and respect in order to achieve shalom bayit.
+Shalom bayit describes harmony between spouses and in a family and literally means “peace in the home.”
+Jewish texts place a high priority on building a peaceful, nurturing atmosphere through acts of loving-kindness and respect in order to achieve shalom bayit.

-Teshuvah (repentance) literally means “return” and is presented in the Jewish sources as a gift from God because it allows one to return to the path of righteousness.
-Although teshuvah can be done at any time, Yom Kippur is the Jewish holiday most well-known for doing teshuvah.
+The word "teshuvah" literally means “return” and is best translated as "repentance."
+Teshuvah is presented in Jewish sources as a gift from God because it allows one to return to the path of righteousness.
+Although it can be done at any time, Yom Kippur is the Jewish holiday most associated with repentance.

 Tikkun means “repair” or “mend” and is used alongside the word olam (world) to express the Jewish responsibility to “repair the world.”
 Tikkun also refers to specific texts read on various holidays, including the seventh day of Passover and on Shavuot.

-Torah study involves the study of sacred Jewish texts, like the Five Books of Moses, Mishnah, Talmud, and works of midrash, kabbalah, and Jewish thought.
-It is considered central to religious practice, with blessings acknowledging the commandment to engage in Torah study and thanking God for giving the Torah featuring at the beginning of daily liturgy.
+Torah study involves the study of sacred Jewish texts, like the Torah, Mishnah, Talmud, and works of midrash, kabbalah, and Jewish thought.
+It is considered central to religious practice, with blessings acknowledging the commandment to engage in Torah study and thanking God for giving the Torah featured at the beginning of daily liturgy.
 The subject, form, and nature of Torah study vary between individuals and communities.

 In Judaism, visiting the sick (bikur cholim) is an important act of loving-kindness (gemilut hasadim) that requires one to provide physical or emotional support to someone who isn't feeling well.

-Welcoming guests (hachnasat orchim) is an important act of loving-kindness (gemilut hasadim).
+Welcoming guests (hachnasat orchim) is an important act of loving-kindness (gemilut chasadim).
 Welcoming guests also involves housing and feeding guests—with a friendly and welcoming disposition.

-Yirat Shamayim translates as “fear of heaven,” but is understood to apply to God too.
-Yirat Shamayim is an important and central spiritual quality that includes having both a fear and an awe of God and creation.
+Yirat Shamayim translates as “fear of heaven,” but is understood to apply to God.
+Yirat Shamayim is an important and central spiritual quality that includes having both a fear and an awe of God.

 With your help, we can add more texts and translations to the library, develop new tools for learning, and keep Sefaria accessible for Torah study anytime, anywhere.
 Sponsor A Day